revaturelabs/metrics-api/README.md

   ```
 * Click Save
 * Click Bucket Policy
-* Click Policy Generator in the lower left
+* Click Policy Generator in the lower left (You will need to create two policies using the Policy Generator, and merge them)

+The First Policy:
 * for Select Type of Policy select: S3 Bucket policy
-* For Principal enter your IAM user ARN (located in the .csv file generated when you created the IAM user)
+* For Principal enter your IAM user ARN (located in the .csv file generated when you created the IAM user, and when you click on the User)
  * Search for IAM from the AWS console
- * Click on the chosen user
+ * Click on the chosen user (that you created)
  * User ARN is displayed on that page
 * AWS Service: Amazon S3
 * Actions: all actions